aoloe/scribus-manual-getting-help/NOTES.md

 If you can publically share your files you can use a service like https://framadrop.org/

 If you want to keep the data in your "ownership" you can put on a webserver you own or on a service like Google drive and share the link with the person(s) who is helping you (and trust them not to further share the documents)

+## Technical details

+In most cases, you should concentrate on providing a good explanation of the issue you're facing.
+If technical details are needed to give an answer, you will be asked for them.

+There is one exception: if you're using a development version of Scribus (currently 1.5.3svn) you should mention it.

+### The Operating System

+If you're asked to provide your Operating System, we will be expecting one of the followingn answers:

+- Microsoft Windws
+- Mac OS X
+- Linux (Ubuntu, Debian, Fedora, Suse, Archlinux, ...)
+- Other (yes, there is more: FreeBsd, OS 2, Haiku, ...)

+### The Scribus version

+If we ask you which version you are using we expect one of the following answers:

+- Scribus 1.4.6 (the latest stable version)
+- Scribus 1.5.2
+- Scribus 1.5.3svn

+If you're using a different version, you might want to first update to one of those versions before asking your question or explain why you are using that version.

+The standard way for getting Scribus is

+- For Windwos by following the links on the [Get Scribus](https://www.scribus.net/downloads/stable-branch/) on the Scribus homepage or by installing a [Portable App](http://portableapps.com/apps/office/scribus_portable)
+- For Mac by following the links on the [Get Scribus](https://www.scribus.net/downloads/stable-branch/) on the Scribus homepage or by installing it from Homebrew
+- For Linux by installing the package provided by your distribution or from [Appimage](https://bintray.com/probono/AppImages/Scribus)
+- For self compiled version from the Scribus svn server or from the [Scribusproject mirror](https://github.com/scribusproject/scribus) on Github.

+If you got Scribus from a different place, you should mention it.

+### The fonts

+If you're asked to provide the fonts you're using, you should provide the font files themselves, not just their name.
+There are issues that exist only in specific versions of the fonts (and there are "very different" fonts that share almost the same name).

+If the font is not free, you should provide it in a way that does not make them public (as an example, by sharing a short living link through private messages).